Prisma needs Node.js to run certain generation code, so make sure Node.js is installed in the environment where you

 Create and run database migration

-Then generate and run initial migration.This will generate a
+Then generate and run the initial migration.The command writes a

-.sql migration file in prisma/migrations, and execute the migration against your Postgres database.terminal
+.sql migration file to prisma/migrations and executes it against your Postgres database.terminal

 6